 Closing thoughts from the editor:

 Not sure where to start?
 Download our free in-season training guide for a taste, or contact us to chat about our coaching options.
-If you have any questions for Gabe, who plans to join TreadAthletics as a remote coach this offseason, he can be reached on Twitter: @GNoyalis.
+If you have any questions for Devin, who still trains remotely with us, he can be reached on Twitter: @dhayes422

-Want to get your hands on the Plyocare balls that Gabe used to prepare for his tryout?
+Want to get your hands on the Plyocare balls that Devin used in his training?
 They can be purchased directly from here, and you'll save 10% with the code "tread10athletics" on anything in the Driveline Store.